 7.11 Criminal Offender Record Information (CORI)

-Massachusetts State law requires that a CORI check, a criminal background check, be conducted on any individual working in a health care facility and has access to confidential patient records or is in contact with children.
+Massachusetts State law requires that a CORI (Criminal Offender Record Information) criminal background check be conducted on any individual working in a health care facility who has access to confidential patient records or is in contact with children.
 Upon matriculation, each student must complete a CORI Acknowledgement Form and Candidate Information Sheet, which must be submitted to the HMS Registrar’s Office.